- What is Avocado?

-Avocado is a nutritious fruit which can make for a very healthy and wholesome breakfast meal.
+Avocado is a nutritious fruit that can make for a very healthy and wholesome breakfast meal.
 You can use avocado paste/guacamole on a bread slice or include it in your green leafy vegetable or fruit salad.
-You can also make smoothies or shakes using avocado as a primary ingredient along with other fruits like kiwis, lemon, pineapple etc.
+You can also make smoothies or shakes using avocado as a primary ingredient along with other fruits like kiwis, lemon, pineapple, etc.

 Eating avocado with eggs

 There are numerous ways to make an avocado taste good but nothing can beat an avocado put up on a toast.
 If you don’t like to eat a raw avocado, then the best way to try it is, eating it with a toast.
-If you’re a vegan, then you can put several toppings on a toast such as onions, radish, lettuce, jalapeno, cherry tomatoes etc. Along with this, you can use your favorite sauces.
-This will definitely make you love avocado.
-The non – vegetarians or eggetarians can use bacon, scrambled or poached eggs on their avocado toast.
+If you’re a vegan, then you can put several toppings on a toast such as onions, radish, lettuce, jalapeno, cherry tomatoes, etc. Along with this, you can use your favorite sauces.
+This will make you love avocado.
+The non– vegetarians or eggetarians can use bacon, scrambled or poached eggs on their avocado toast.